how to find us

 OTHER IMPORTANT INFO

-i) Well behaved dogs are welcome but must be kept on a lead in both the camping and festival areas at all times There may be livestock in adjacent fields and we did have one biting incident last time.
+i) Well behaved dogs are welcome but strictly must be kept on a lead in all areas at all times

-iii) We have 3 food vendors, an iced coffee / milkshake trailer and a coffee van so a range of food will be available (to buy) at any given time with plenty of options for kids and those with dietary requirements.
+ii) We have 4 food vendors plus a coffee van and Mr Whippy so a range of food will be available (to buy) at any given time with plenty of options for kids and those with dietary requirements.
 Payment can be made by card or cash.
-You’re obviously welcome to bring your own snacks / food should you wish but…. point iv)…
+You’re obviously welcome to bring your own snacks / food should you wish but no takeaways to be ordered to the site please and…. point iii)…

-v) Water – there is one tap located within the festival area delivering safe drinking water (see the plan for location).
+iv) Water – there is one tap located within the festival area delivering safe drinking water (see the plan for location).
 This one tap is to serve everyone so please use it considerately and avoid unnecessary water spillage onto the ground as it could get boggy!
+You might want to bring a water container to fill up.

-vi) The Kids area – big tent and gazebos – is where all kids activities will take place through the day including face painting and a glitter bar both days, the latter of which is very much for adults too!
+v) Kids activities are split between the Teepee and Kidzone marquee.
+The latter hosts face painting / glitter tattoos both days, which is very much for adults too!
 From 6 / 6:30pm both evenings we will be screening kids TV programmes and movies on a large TV.
 Please ask your children not to change DVDs themselves.
 It’s expensive hired-in equipment and we ask that only adults operate it.
 Thanks.

 The circus skills workshops that take place both days are drop-in sessions for up to a maximum of 24 kids at a time.